osrsbox/osrsbox.github.io/_posts/2018-08-03-osrs-cache-research-determine-client-version.md

 sudo apt-get install default-jdk
 {% endhighlight %}

-Make sure you are in the osrsbox-cache directory, and `determine_cache_version` sub-folder.
+Make sure you are in the osrsbox-cache directory and `determine_cache_version` sub-folder.
 Now invoke the script using the following command:

 {% highlight bash %}
 ./osrs_cache_version.sh